TraGicCode/tragiccode-wsusserver/README.md

 #### `include_management_console`

 Specified if the management console should be installed.
-This is the GUI used to manage wsus.
+This is the GUI used to manage WSUS.

 Default: true.